Spijker V.3: Operational history

 Large numbers of V.3 were ordered before the first flight; 72 for the Army Aviation Group, 20 for the Dutch Naval Aviation Service and 6 for the KNIL.
-However, the end of World War I made available large numbers of German built Fokker D.7.
+However, the end of World War I made available large numbers of German-built Fokker D.VIIs.
 These were judged technically superior, so V.3 production never started.
 A two-seat reconnaissance version of the V.3, designated the Spijker V.4 had also been ordered in quantity (118) but not even the prototype was completed.